My Deer Friend Nokotan: Deer Club

 The title character of the series, a deer-girl hybrid and transfer student who starts the school's Deer Club.
 She possesses unusual abilities, such as being able to remove her antlers and use them in various ways.
 She seems to have the power to influence others around her (except for Torako), as they do not appear to be bothered by her antics.
+Either way, even though Noko's abilities and life clearly go beyond normal human ones or even violate the laws of reality, it seems that almost no one except Koshi is worried about it.
 In the final episode of the anime, it is revealed that she came from an organization called the Deer Hole.